KorbanFidas2A/Algeo02-20007/README.md

 3. Type Flask Run

 ## Future Improvements
+- Compression output format could be the same as initial
 - May be deployed online through heroku (or any other deployment method)
 - File upload can be handled through online cloud storage (eg: AWS S3, Azure Blob, Google Cloud Storage etc)